h3xduck/TripleCross/README.md

 | src/helpers/deployer.sh | SUDO_PERSIST | Sudo entry to grant password-less privileges |

 ## Library injection module
 The rootkit can hijack the execution of processes that call the *sys_timerfd_settime* or *sys_openat* system calls.
-This is done by overwriting the Global Offset Table (GOT) section of the process making the call.
+This is achieved by overwriting the Global Offset Table (GOT) section at the virtual memory of the process making the call.
 This leads to a malicious library (*src/helpers/injection_lib.c*) being executed.
-The library will spawn a simple reverse shell to which the attacker machine can be listening, and then returns the flow of execution to the original function without crashing the process.
+The library will spawn a reverse shell to which the attacker machine can be listening, and then returns the flow of execution to the original function without crashing the process.

 TripleCross is prepared to bypass common ELF hardening techniques, including:
 * ASLR